gb-it/codejam-cap-nodejs/exercises/08/readme.md

 }
 ```

 You can see that this custom logic handler file is in the form of a module, which exports a single function.
 That function (defined using [ES6 arrow functions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions)) has a single parameter `srv` to receive the server object on invocation.
-We will be making use of the general CDS API so we require load that module (`require('@sap/cds')`) too.
+We will be making use of the general CDS API so we load that module (`require('@sap/cds')`) too.

 ### 3. Run the service